The following are some of the Regulations and expectations to be adhered to at Tranquillity Secondary School. You can click on any of them to read.

 Parents/Guardians are asked to note that failure to dress students appropriately for school would result in parental conferences, community work, detention, suspension or expulsion of your child, not necessarily in that order.

 On entering the gates of Tranquillity Secondary School, your child/ward will immediately sense the atmosphere of learning, growth and community.
 It is situated in a bustling business neighbourhood and the school stands as a beacon of knowledge and opportunity for its students.
-Successful persons such as:
+These Successful persons attended Tranquillity Secondary School:

 Eric Williams (Former Prime Minister)